Columbia Adoption attorney

 Adoptions can come in many shapes and sizes, including:

-- Stepparent adoption: Stepparent adoption is one of the most common types of adoptions.
+- Stepparent: Stepparent adoption is one of the most common types of adoptions.
 The consent of both biological parents is required for this to occur.

-- Open adoption: In this type of adoption, birth parents keep in contact with the adoptive parents and their child.
+- Open: In this type of adoption, birth parents keep in contact with the adoptive parents and their child.

-- Closed adoption: Closed adoptions are rarer now than they used to be, but they still occur, particularly with international adoptions.
+- Closed: Closed adoptions are rarer now than they used to be, but they still occur, particularly with international adoptions.
 The adoptive parents usually will not know where a child came from or who the child’s biological parents were.

-- Domestic adoption: Domestic adoption happens in the country in which the adoptive parents live.
+- Domestic: Domestic adoption happens in the country in which the adoptive parents live.
 For example, a U.S. couple who adopts a U.S.-born child is participating in domestic adoption.

-- International adoption: International adoptions occur when the adoptive parents and the child are two different nationalities.
-This process can be legally tricky, which is why it’s best to consult an experienced adoption attorney regarding your case.
+- International: International adoptions occur when the adoptive parents and the child are two different nationalities.
+This process can be legally tricky, which is why it’s best to consult an experienced adoption lawyer regarding your case.

 Get Started on the Process Today

-If you’re not sure where to begin, give our compassionate Columbia attorneys a call.
-We have more than 60 years of combined legal experience to offer your case.
-Our family law legal team has handled the simplest to the most complex cases, and we would love the opportunity to guide you through the adoption process.
+If you’re not sure where to begin, give our compassionate Columbia adoption attorneys a call.
+We have more than 60 years of combined legal experience to offer your family law case.
+Our family law legal team has handled the simplest to the most complex family cases, and we would love the opportunity to guide you through the adoption process.